Developer documentation

 For the continuous integration and continuous deployment, the project uses Github Actions and Docker Compose.
 The CI/CD pipeline is defined in the .github/workflows directory.

-You can find the CI/CD documentation at here.
+You can find the CI/CD documentation here.

 Technologies